 Name of Student: Advisor(s):

-Degree Working Toward: ID N ID No
+Degree Working Toward: ID No

-Graduate student: Please fill in the item form to your faculty advisor for complete ion by D pass along the ev
+Graduate student: Please fill in the item pass along the ev

+form to your faculty advisor for complet ion by D ATE

-Semester/year that you joined the FD SC p Ethics Training Yes No If no, provide expected date of completion
+Semester/year that you joined the FD SC p rogram:

+Ethics Training Yes No If no, provide expected date of completion

-Have you completed on-line CITI training? •
+Have you completed on-line CITI training?

 Did you complete 4 h SARI workshop?

 Did you take and pass FD SC 501?

 If required, have you completed an IRB/IACUC protocol and was it approved?
 Protocol No.

 Qualifying Exam Seme ster/year Result

-List the date that you took or plan to take the PhD qualifying exam if applicable.
+List the date that you took or plan to take the PhD qualifying exam if applicable. -

 Has a thesis committee been established?
 List members (or anticipated members): Yes No Date of most recent meeting:

 Have you completed coursework?

 Comprehensive Exam Seme ster/year Result

 List the date that you took or plan to take the comprehensive exam, if applicable.
+1100411

+Anticipated date of thesis defense